 The 'Globe' is included in a Pygmalion/Rand advertisement of February 1951 which was headlined 'Latest Pygmalion Creations'.
 Others in this series featured various patterns on their metal exteriors.
-This version is embellished with an impressed map of the world makes this an intriguing vanity.
+An impressed map of the world makes this an intriguing vanity.
 In 1949 Kigu Ltd. manufactured a small number of sterling silver globe loose powder compacts.
 The interior powder well was stamped ' "PYGMALION" No 1960 MADE IN ENGLAND PATENT PENDING.'

 In the 1950s the most well known of these being the highly collectible novelty powder compacts in the shape of a handbag or suitcase.

 S.D.
 Rand Limited was registered on 25 March 1949 of Regent Street, London but is now dissolved under Company Number 00466244.

 This charming Pygmalion novelty basket loose powder compact has not been used.
 Under a Lucite dome on a background of emerald green glitter foil sit delightful silk flowers.The exterior case is deep gold and decorated with the most gorgeous and complex engine turned design.

 A Functional Handle & Engraved To Resemble A Wicker Basket.

 Just adorable!
 The lacquer applied during the manufacturing process gives the brass a protective layer which ensures durability.